Consensys/doc.goquorum/docs/HowTo/ManageKeys/clef.md

 ## Getting Started

 See [cmd/clef/tutorial.md](https://github.com/ConsenSys/quorum/blob/master/cmd/clef/tutorial.md)
-for an overview and step-by-step guide on initialising and starting `clef`, as well as configuring automation rules.
+for an overview and step-by-step guide on `clef` initialisation, startup and automation rules configuration.

 ## Using